AvaloniaUI/avalonia-docs/docs/guides/building-cross-platform-applications/solution-setup.md

 Platform-Specific projects must reference the Core Project.
 The Platform Specific projects exist to enable the application to run on unique platforms including iOS, Android and WASM.

-While desktop platforms can be all share a single project, it may be benefitual to create a seperate project for macOS using the [Xamarin.Mac Target Framework](https://learn.microsoft.com/en-us/xamarin/mac/platform/target-framework).
+While desktop platforms can share a single project, it may be beneficial to create a separate project for macOS using the [Xamarin.Mac Target Framework](https://learn.microsoft.com/en-us/xamarin/mac/platform/target-framework).
 This will enable easier distribution and packaging of your application.